Facts and Stats

 Research by WYSE Travel Confederation and UNWTO indicated that the total value of the international youth travel market was almost USD 190 billion in 2009.
 By 2017 that figure had risen to more than USD 280 billion.

 Based on UNWTO forecasts for global tourism growth, we can estimate that by 2020 almost 370 million youth travellers will account for a total spend of over USD 400 billion.

 Young people are often money poor, but time rich, which means that they can spend longer in a destination than a typical tourist.
 The WYSE Travel Confederation Millennial Traveller research in 2014 indicated that young travellers spent an average total of USD 2,160 (EUR 1,591) on their main trip.
 This compares with an average of USD 1,097 (EUR 950) per trip for international tourists as a whole in 2013.
 Because young people often take much longer trips than most other tourists, young people are spending up to two thirds more on average.

 One secret to leveraging the greater spending power of young travellers is tapping into the resources of their parents (often struggling with the opposite time-money dynamic).
-The WYSE Travel Confederation New Horizons III survey in 2013 indicated that just under a quarter of young travellers’ expenditure was financed by family and friends.
+The WYSE Travel Confederation New Horizons survey has shown that just under a quarter of young travellers’ expenditure tends to financed by family and friends.
 Another secret is for destinations to enable young travellers to work in order to earn additional money during their travels.